Skip to content

 For more information about STIR/SHAKEN and the IP-NNI Task Force and Charter, and to obtain copies of the completed, ratified STIR/SHAKEN specifications, please visit the IP-NNI Task Force Introduction Page.

 In the meeting, a review of the financial operations was conducted, as well as a review of the operational and technical activities that have occurred over the past 12 months since the last General Meeting.
-In addition, votes were cast for new board members and for two other voting issues.
+In addition, votes were cast for new board members and for one other voting issue.

 SIP Forum Ratifies the SIPconnect Technical Recommendation Version 2.0!